TritonDataCenter/rfd/rfd/0014/README.md

 The kernel keyring will be loaded with two types of keys: key pairs used for signing; and trusted public keys that will be accepted for receive operations.

-Three new privileges will be added to the Illumos privilege model:
+Three new privileges will be added to the illumos privilege model:
 `PRIV_KERN_KEY_MGMT` (representing full control over the kernel keyring framework), `PRIV_SYS_FS_IMPORT_KEY_MGMT` (only the ZFS signed send keyring), and `PRIV_KERN_KEY_LIST` (to only list the `keyIds` or fingerprints of all